mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 \left\langle{I}\right\rangle}.
 \end{equation}

-Notice that in the linear proportionality between intensity and protein count has no intercept.
+Notice that in Eq. $\ref{seq_calibration_factor}$ the linear proportionality between intensity and protein count has no intercept.
 This ignores the autofluorescence that cells without reporter would generate.
 To account for this, in practice we compute
 \begin{equation}
 \text{noise} =
 \frac{\sqrt{\left(\left\langle{(I - \left\langle